platium111/property-frontend/ERROR.md

 - [useCondition_showHide] should not pass another props from parent to children, if we use `values` and `condition` to know `showHide` status, we should pass the `condition`.
 That's it.
 Don't make the mess code

 - [Component_null] it is not tenary operator -> it is just logic in somewhere of hook component

+15/9/2020
+- [error_datepicker] using ant datepicker is a bit tricky when select value because
+* `defaultValue` onChange -> using `setFieldValue` to update formik but don't pass `value` as props to `DatePicker`, because that value will have wrong format somehow? -> don't pass value in]